powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

 ## Power Reports

-A `PowerReport` is used to transfer information about power consumption estimations.
+A `Power Report` is used to transfer information about power consumption estimations.
 Its specific fields are the following:

 - `power`: a power value in Watts.

-Below you find an exemple of `PowerReport`:
+Below you find an exemple of `Power Report`:

 ```json
 {